 Looking for projects or resources to make and use at home?
-Welcome to our new Digital Resources page!
+Welcome to our Digital Resources page!

 The Dayton Art Institute’s growing Learning Library Online offers art-making lessons, projects and educational materials for learners of all ages.
 Connect with your museum through art experiences you can do at home … or anywhere!
 Click a project to learn more and to download lessons.
 Check here often for updates and new lessons.